 - Brush your hair back to ensure it stays smooth.

-Twist your hair into a rope before spiraling it around the base of the ponytail and securing some of the hair with bobby pins (we like Riviera Metal Bobby Pins, $10), but keep some ends loose.
+- Twist your hair into a rope before spiraling it around the base of the ponytail and securing some of the hair with bobby pins, but keep some ends loose.

 Bun With Curly Bangs